 I recently received an SMS from one of my credit card issuing banks - the Indian subsidiary of a British high street bank that has a global presence - informing me about the following change in procedure for using its credit cards online:

 "With immediate effect, for each online transaction on your BANK1 Credit Card, an OTP (One Time Password) will be sent via SMS to your registered mobile number.
 In order to complete the transaction, this OTP will have to be entered by you instead of the

 erstwhile Verified by Visa password."

-As though making online payments isn't terribly painful as it is, this bank has just raised the friction in the process to the next level.
-Successful
+As though making online payments isn't terribly painful as it is, this bank has just raised the friction in the process to the

-of the mobile phone at the point of transaction.
+times and availability of the mobile phone at the point of transaction.

 Even before this new step, the end-to-end payment chain had so many moving parts that almost one in 12 payments failed, as I'd highlighted in my earlier post Skating Away With Online Payments (hyperlink removed).
 Now, I expect failure rates

 to shoot up with Mobile OTP because network coverage is spotty while indoors and in roaming mode, messages could be delayed by several hours during peak volumes observed on holidays and the presence of the regular mobile phone at the point of transaction is